-Nearly 70 percent of traffic on the Internet employs OpenSSL to secure the data transfers.
+Nearly 70 percent of the traffic on the Internet employs OpenSSL to secure data transfers.
 That translates into almost all the major servers (read: websites) use OpenSSL to secure your data such as login credentials.
 However, someone from Google found a bug in OpenSSL – a minor programming mistake but big enough to give away your data to hackers – people willing to use your data for their purposes.
-This OpenSSL bug is named Heartbleed since it is closely related to some HeartBeat layer of OpenSLL.
+This OpenSSL bug is named Heartbleed since it is closely related to some HeartBeat layers of OpenSSL.

 What is Heartbleed Bug

 The Heartbleed Bug is a case of worry for almost all Internet-based commercial websites and some other types.
 This programming error enables hackers to check into any server that employs OpenSSL and read/save/use the unencrypted data (decrypted data).
-Hackers now do not only have the access to your data, they can reproduce the website certificate making the Internet, even more dangerous place.
+Hackers now do not only have the access to your data, but they can also reproduce the website certificate making the Internet, even more, dangerous place.
 With the copy of the website certificate, the hackers can create mimic sites: sites that look similar to original sites.
-With that, they can further access your data such as credit card details, personal information etc.
+With that, they can further access your data such as credit card details, personal information, etc.

 What you can do as a user is to reduce the number of visits to commerce and similar sites.
 It is not that the bug affects only the commerce sites.
 It is equal for all types of websites that use OpenSSL.
 I say avoid commerce sites for a while as they would be the major target for hackers who would want your card details etc. It means that the primary target of hackers would be e-commerce sites using OpenSSL.